AsahiLinux/AsahiLinux.github.io/content/about.md

 ## What devices will be supported?

-All Apple M1 macs are in scope, as well as future generations as development time permits.
+All Apple M1 Macs are in scope, as well as future generations as development time permits.
 The first target will be the M1 Mac Mini.

 ## Is this a Linux distribution?